xxfoundation/elixxir-docs/threat_model.md

 ## Introduction

-As of this writing the Elixxir mixnet only has one application, an end to end encrypted chat client which does one on one and group chat.
+As of this writing the Elixxir mixnet only has one application known as the xx messenger, an end to end encrypted chat client which does one on one and group chat.
 However the Elixxir mixnet is designed for general purpose usage.
 It can support a wide variety of applications.
 We may end up designing several mixnet protocols to support these various applications.
 Each of these protocols will have different security and privacy properties.
 The purpose of this document is to describe the threat model for the entire mix network and it's basic protocol which is to be augmented by protocol composition for each specific mixnet protocol.

 Therefore to read the full threat model of a given application on the Elixxir mix network, you must read this section first, it provides the